-Q. I charge an "engagement fee" in divorce cases.
-My retainer provides that this $1,000 fee is "non-refundable" and "earned upon receipt."
-If nothing else, this ensures that I won't represent the other side.
+Q. In divorce cases, my retainer provides that a $1,000 "engagement fee" is "non-refundable" and "earned upon receipt."
+This assures my client that I won't represent the other side.
 Must I put this fee in my trust account?

 A. Unless you count the ring, your client probably didn't charge an "engagement fee" before her marriage.
 You shouldn't do so before her divorce.